Photos 2: Homage to Louis Vierne

 BOTTOM LINE: homage to a musician of greatness and the intended reverential regard does not have to be an ostentatious show, i.e. a flashy torrent of notes many pages long ending in a crashingly loud climax.
 On the contrary, it may succeed in serving the purpose just as effectively if not better when it is shorter and quietly incorporates some of the personal vocabulary and methods used by the dedicatee.
 Above all, in the case of Vierne, it should have captivating chromatic harmony, thematic interest, and a strong sense of form.
 Four of the preludes from Five Preludes & Fugues for Organ Op.
 24-28 by Steven Monrotus also have single free themes worked in the same 6-part improvisational form taught by Louis Vierne.

-This great French master Louis Vierne has left this world but is not forgotten.
-He brought the organ symphony to the highest artistic level ever reached, contributed in a tremendous way to the standard organ repertoire, and left his highly personal and indelible mark in the hearts of his many pupils and admirers, which continues to this day.
+This great French master Louis Vierne may have left this world, but he is not forgotten.
+He brought the organ symphony to the highest water line ever reached, his music has entered and will ever remain in the standard organ repertoire, and he left his highly personal and indelible mark in the hearts of his many pupils and admirers, which continues to this day.